-Wooohooo we are crawling towards the final line, Christmas is almost here.
-That time of year where we get to enjoy wall-to-wall family time and long winters walks, mulled wine and copious amounts of food.
+We are crawling towards the final line, Christmas is almost here.
+Its that time of year where we get to enjoy wall-to-wall family time and long winters walks, mulled wine and copious amounts of food.

 Our menus are planned, the food is ordered, crackers are made and presents wrapped.
 All we have to do now is chill out and make festive memories.
-Of course a large part of Christmas is cooking, but we need chill days too.
+Of course a large part of Christmas is cooking, and inviting friends for dinner parties or preparing fantastic buffets.
+We also need chill days too.
 Days where no one is slaving over the oven and we can prepare something quick.

-But also something light, you get to the stage where you crave lighter meals in favour of big heavy 3 course dinners.
-And today I want to share a simple but delicious lunch idea.
-We are huge fans of mezze lunches in the Christie household.
-There is something so sociable about tearing off huge chunks of bread and dipping it in it a steaming hot bowl of soup and oil with balsamic vinegar.
+We are huge fans of entertaining friends and family.
+Mezze lunches and tapas a a popular meal in the Christie household.
+And there is something so sociable about tearing off huge chunks of bread and dipping it in it a steaming hot bowl of soup and oil with balsamic vinegar.
+But is also a great starter for dinner parties or the ultimate comfort food.

 So when Cully and Sully asked my how I made my soup special, there was only one option.
-A long lazy tear and share mezze over a bowl of delicious creamy pea and mint soup, which has to be my favourite soup EVER!
+A long lazy tear and share mezze over a bowl of delicious creamy pea and mint soup.
+This has to be my favourite soup EVER!
 Followed closely by the old faithful creamy tomato and basil.

-If you do not find time to eat together life passes you by, chat and laughter becomes less of an event.
-And I am hanging on to this for dear life.
+If you do not find time to eat together life passes you by.
+And chat and laughter becomes less of an event.

 So today I want to share a recipe for tiger bread and baked Camembert with rosemary and garlic oil.
 I first had this at the lovely Donna’s house and omg you need to try it.
-The perfect accompaniment to a steaming bowl of soup, for sharing with family and friends and making a bowl of hot soup extra special.
+The perfect accompaniment to a steaming bowl of soup, or sharing with family and friends at a dinner party.

 Coupled with Cully and Sully soup made with good quality ingredients.
 The team behind Cully and Sully grew up around Ballymaloe and Midleton in Cork – Ireland’s foody capital, and are passionate about creating tasty, velvety soups.
 They’re available in Tesco and are ideal for those who don’t have much time to cook but still want a comforting, homely meal.
 Which makes them perfect for such lunches, giving that home-made feel yet saving time.